 Before obtaining the records of the profession of the hire, the business has to ask the candidates for permission about:

-- Education records – several schools and colleges either reveal these records to the student or to the employer with signed proof of the candidate’s approval.
+- Education records – several schools and colleges either reveal these records to the student or the employer with signed proof of the candidate’s approval.

 - Military records – as an employer, you require written consent to know about the applicant’s rank, salary, duty assignments, and awards.

-For an applicant, they should be well aware of the rules the employer must adhere to while conducting a background check.
+For applicant, they should be well aware of the rules the employer must adhere to while conducting a background check.
 For an employer, being aware of the state and federal laws ensures that they do not run into legal troubles in the future.

-The purpose of doing a background check is to gather useful information about an entity to assess whether or not they are trustworthy, reliable, and credible.
+The purpose of doing a background check is to gather useful information about an entity to assess whether they are trustworthy, reliable, and credible.
 Indeed, a person’s past actions don’t predict their future ones.